Home » Europe » Schengen Area – Everything You Need to Know

 Charges for a Schengen Visa

-To apply for the visa, you have to pay a non-refundable application fee that is mandatory for all applications.
+To apply for the visa, you must pay a non-refundable application fee, which is mandatory for all applications.

 • Children under the age of six: free